 Grants, RFPs, and RFQs

 The Biodiversity program collaborates with partners on nature conservation strategies and policies.
 We facilitate sustainable restoration and stewardship of our wild lands and wildlife habitats, and educate the public about our living natural heritage and local ecological stewardship opportunities.

 SF Environment’s Climate team develops and implements policies and practices that reduce greenhouse gas emissions, focusing on areas that will have the greatest impact--transportation, energy efficiency, renewable energy, and solid waste management.
-We work with city agencies, businesses, and residents to develop comprehensive strategies for tackling climate change.
+We work with policymakers, city agencies, businesses, and residents to develop comprehensive strategies for tackling climate change.

 Eco Products and Services

 All City departments are required to buy from an approved list of environmentally preferable, or “green,” products.
 To make this process easier, SF Environment created the SF Approved List to share the best green purchasing information with City staff and others interested in alternatives to toxic products.

 San Francisco is committed to meeting its energy needs through energy efficiency improvements and renewable energy resources while creating jobs and saving money.
 By providing incentives and technical assistance to commercial and residential building owners, we work toward energy self-reliance, improving air quality, and reducing greenhouse gases.

 SF Environment’s Environmental Justice program addresses air quality, energy infrastructure, and health concerns in low-income San Francisco communities and helps build healthier, more sustainable neighborhoods.
 We provide support to local community projects that improve air quality, reduce the use of toxic products, promote energy efficiency and renewable energy, increase access to healthy foods and community gardens, and create green jobs.